mendersoftware/mender-docs/01.Getting-started/02.System-requirements/docs.md

 Our reference board, the [Beaglebone Black](http://beagleboard.org/bone?target=_blank) comes with an ARM Cortex-A8 processor, 720 MHz processor.
 Boards in our continous integration process have 512mb of memory installed.

 ###Bootloader support
 Mender integrates with the bootloader of the device.
 Currently we support the popular [U-Boot](http://www.denx.de/wiki/view/DULG/UBootBootCountLimit?target=_blank).
-Besides any special configuration to support the device, U-Boot needs to be compiled and used with a feature known as as [Boot Count Limit](http://www.denx.de/wiki/view/DULG/UBootBootCountLimit?target=_blank).
+Besides any special configuration to support the device, U-Boot needs to be compiled and used with the following features:

+* [Boot Count Limit](http://www.denx.de/wiki/view/DULG/UBootBootCountLimit?target=_blank).
 It enables specific actions to be triggered when the boot process fails a certain amount of attempts.
+* ext2/3/4 load support (specifically: the file system type of the rootfs).
+U-Boot needs this capability because the kernel will be stored there.

 Support for modifying U-Boot variables from userspace is also required so that fw_printenv/fw_setenv utilities are available in userspace.
 These utilities can be
 [compiled from U-Boot sources](http://www.denx.de/wiki/view/DULG/HowCanIAccessUBootEnvironmentVariablesInLinux?target=_blank) and are part of U-Boot.

+###Kernel support
+While Mender itself does not have any specific kernel requirements beyond what a normal Linux kernel provides, it relies on systemd, which does have one such requirement: The `CONFIG_FHANDLE` feature must be enabled in the kernel.
+The symptom if this feature is unavailable is that systemd hangs during boot looking for device files.

 ###Device partitioning
 At least four different partitions are required, one of which is the boot partition, two partitions where both the kernel and rootfs are stored, and one which holds user data.